shnaveen25/react-pwa-installer-prompt/README.md

 This package reduces the pain of the development and gives you a wings to have your custom implementation to display promotion with a simple steps.

     import React from 'react';
-    import PWAInsatllerPrompt from 'react-pwa-installer-prompt';
+    import PWAInstallerPrompt from 'react-pwa-installer-prompt';

     const App = () => {
       return (
-        <PWAInsatllerPrompt
+        <PWAInstallerPrompt
           render={({ onClick }) => (
             <button type="dashed" onClick={onClick}> // make sure you pass onClick
               Install